caseywebdev/react-list/README.md

 The number of items to batch up for new renders.

+##### type (one of `simple`, `variable`, or `uniform`, defaults to `simple`)

+- `simple` This type is...simple.
+It will not cache item heights or remove items that are above the viewport.
+This type is sufficient for many cases when the only requirement is incremental rendering when scrolling.

+- `variable` This type is preferred when the heights of the items in the list vary.
+Supply the `itemHeightGetter` when possible so the entire length of the list can be established beforehand.
+Otherwise, the item heights will be cached as they are rendered so that items that are above the viewport can be removed as the list is scrolled.

+- `uniform` This type is preferred when you can guarantee all of your elements will be the same height.
+The advantage here is that the height of the entire list can be calculated ahead of time and only enough items to fill the viewport ever need to be drawn.
+The height of the first item will be used to infer the height of every other item.
+Multiple items per row are also supported with this type.

 ##### threshold (defaults to `500`)

-The number of pixels to ensure the list is buffered with.
+The number of pixels to buffer at the beginning and end of the rendered list items.

-#### Methods

-##### scrollTo(index)

-Put the element at `index` at the top of the viewport. **NOTE: Unlike with the UniformList, you can only scroll to elements that have been rendered.**

----

-### `reactList.UniformList`

-The `UniformList` component is preferred when you can guarantee all of your elements will be the same height.
-The advantage here is that the height of the entire list can be calculated ahead of time and only enough items to fill the viewport ever need to be drawn.

-`UniformList` has the same properties as `List`, but `pageSize` is calculated automatically.
-It also supports two more optional properties.

-#### Props

-##### itemHeight (defaults to automatic calculation)

-While not necessary, providing the exact rendered height of each item can improve performance.
-If not provided, the height of the first rendered element will be used to assume the height of all items.

-##### itemsPerRow (defaults to automatic calculation)

-Similar to `itemHeight`, providing the number of items that render per row of items (columns) can improve performance.
-This is also not required and if not provided will be calculated by counting the number of rendered items in the first row.

-**NOTE: `itemHeight` and `itemsPerRow` should always both be defined or both not be defined.
-If one is defined but not the other, the automatic calculation will take over.**

-#### Methods
+## Methods

 ##### scrollTo(index)